 Questions Read and answer the following questions.
 You may re-reread any previously visited leads to refresh your memory but you may not visit new leads at this point.
-Q1. it?
-Why was the book stolen in the first place, by whom, and how did they get their hands or the If someone did break into Mrs. Browning's hotel room, how did they do it and how did y know when it would be safe to do so?
-If it was an inside job, then who was the inside son?
-Or was the book never actually stolen? wil Who has it now?
+Q1.
+Why was the book stolen in the first place, by whom, and how did they get the eir hands on it?
+Q2.
+If someone did break into Mrs. Browning's hotel room, how did they do it an know when it would be safe to do so?
+If it was an inside job, then who was the in was the book never actually stolen? • Q3.
+Who has it now?
 Where is it?
 How do you know?
-If we assume Mrs. Browning's Book I never be recovered, and no one will ever confess, how might you go about proving who noved it from the hotel room? dov rela .
+If we assume Mrs. Brown never be recovered, and no one will ever confess, how might you go about proving the hotel room?
+Q4.
 What about the train station attack and the murder near the park.
-The cops are breathing wn my neck, wanting to know what our case has to do with them.
-How do the knife attack ate to the case we're investigating?
-Can you provide the police with the killer's full named current location? ut the theft of Mrs. Browning's jewelry?
-Do we know who took it, and why, and most importantly, what's your evidence? ia most importantly, what's your evidence. condary Q nestions: condary Q 6.
-Who is destions: Gorski?
+The copdown my neck, wanting to know what our case has to do with them.
+How do the case we're investigating?
+Can you provide the police with the killer current location? he knife attacks What about the theft of Mrs. Browning's jewelry?
+Do we know who took it, and why, and ere it is?
+And most importantly, what's your evidence?
+Sec ondary Questions: Q6.
+Who is Gorski?
 What's his role in all this?
-Is he working alone, and if not, who els 6.
-Who is .
-Who is S. Who is volved?
-Gorski?
-What's his role in all this?
-Is he working alone, and if not, who elso S. Who is volved?
-Z. And what it.
-Is it r Gorski?
-What's his role in all this?
-Is he working alone, and if not, who elso • You must now answer the questions above.
+Is he working alone, and if not, who else is involved Q 7.
+And what about the book that was delivered on Tuesday - Mrs. Browning doesn't seem to at it.
+Is it real? a) It's fake and not worth anything b) It's real and worth a fortune • You must now answer the questions above.
 After you answer them, you may, for the last time, resume searching for new leads in an attempt to improve your answers.
 If you wish to do so, consider yourself to be in overtime on day 3 (Wednesday).
 After you have finished searching for new leads for the last time, return here to revise any of your answers to the questions above.
 However, for every answer you change, you will score the average score of your original and revised answer.
 NOTE: If you'd like some additional help and assistance thinking through the questions, you may choose to make a trip to your old police precinct in the Financial District for some last minute advice, though it will cost you some demerits.
-If you wish to do so, go to 8-1410 (p.71).
+If you wish to do so, go to 8-1410 (p.74).
 Proceed to the epilogue on the next page only when you have recorded your final answers to the above questions.
 Tip for completionists: The following optional markers are discoverable: Marker D2, Marker X1, Marker Y1, and Marker Z1.

-Once you have answered all questions on the previous page(s) you may continue to the next page.
+Once you have answered all questions on the previous page(s) you may continue to the next

 Epilogue Read and resolve each section of the epilogue below in turn.
 DIARY - Thursday, March 5th, 1948 Mrs. Browning turns up at the office Thursday morning, demanding a progress report on her case.
 Jewel shows her in and lingers by the door to hear what I'll say.
 "Where is my book, Mr. Deverell?
 Have you located it yet?
 What's taking so long?" she says, speaking the way only women born into privilege or good looks can.
-"It's a little complicated," I say, taking a deep breath and standing up. △I CHOOSE ONE OF THE FOLLOWING:
+"It's a little complicated," I say, taking a deep breath and standing up.
+CHOOSE ONE OF THE FOLLOWING: